lemuelkumarga/titanic/README.md

 </div>

-Using passenger class as a proxy for wealth, we calculated the survival likelihood (% of passengers survived) for each class.
+Using passenger class as a proxy for wealth, we calculated the
+<a data-toggle="popover" title="Survival Likelihood" data-content="% of passengers in the group who survived
+.">survival likelihood</a> of each class.

 ``` r
 income_set <- training_set %>%